IGB-CNRG/Connect/doc/SPEC.md

 Of course, the ability to edit member information will always be available when necessary (as long as a user's role allows it).

-CONNECT will be connected to a number of other IGB services in order to streamline any common personnel-related tasks in existing systems.
-When systems cannot be easily connected to CONNECT, a simple notification system will fill in those gaps either temporarily or permanently.
+Connect will be connected to a number of other IGB services in order to streamline any common personnel-related tasks in existing systems.
+When systems cannot be easily connected to Connect, a simple notification system will fill in those gaps either temporarily or permanently.

 ## Analysis